One of the most exciting parts of learning about natural remedies for me has been the discovery of new, unexpected plants and herbs in the wild.

 This plant is sometimes used in tinctures, balms, and teas, and is well known among herbalists for its ability to support a healthy lymph system and kidneys.

-The herb in question is the cleaver, a relatively tiny and leafy green plant that packs a healing punch for its unique medicinal properties.
+The herb is the cleaver, a relatively tiny and leafy green plant that is renowned by herbalist for its cleansing and detoxifying properties when taken consistently.

 They can be hard to find to the untrained eye.
 Cleavers are identified by clusters of four to eight whorls (leaf arrangements) at the end of each stem.